 We will talk more about bilateral animals later—after all, they are the most interesting to me—but they take this whole thing a little further and their biggest distinguishing feature is a third germ layer, making them triploblasts.

 But, for now, let’s return to the diploblastic animals.
-I promised you corals and sea jellies, after all.
+I want to talk about sea jellies after all.

 As I also said, the cnidarians are diploblastic, so they only have two germ layers, the endoderm and the entoderm, the inner and the outer “skin.”
-In between those two skin layers is the mesoglea, the jelly-like goo that makes up the actual body of the cnidaria.
+In between those two skin layers is the mesoglea, jelly-like goo that makes up the actual body of the cnidarians.

 Two germ layers already provide a lot more options, as the epithelial cells allow closing off the inner spaces from the outer spaces, something the Porifera can’t do.
-While cnidaria don’t have real muscles (which would come from the third germ layer, the mesoderm), they have epithelial muscle fibers.
-It’s essentially just contractile myofilaments, so fibers that can expand or contract.
+While cnidarians don’t have real muscles (which would come from the third germ layer, the mesoderm), they have epithelial muscle fibers.
+It’s essentially just contractile myofilaments, so fibers than can expand or contract.

 I know, I know, still not super exciting.
 Let’s move on.

 The distinguishing feature of the Cnidaria is the cnidocytes, the stinging cells.
 It’s also what gives them their name and also what excludes the ctenophores from this realm.
 They work kind of like tensioned springs that move different organelles inside the stinging cells.
 There are organelles for tensioning, for penetrating, for injecting venom, even for sticking to prey or building the tubes of tube anemones.
 There are more than thirty types, so we won’t go into more detail.
 The actual discharge takes a few microseconds, but holds quite the punch.
 Most of them are not dangerous to humans, though, as their cells can’t penetrate our thick skin—and other creatures are immune to them like the clownfish.
 More on that another time.
 Symbiosis is ducking cool.